aabbtree77/esp32-vpn/README.md

   [Syncthing](https://github.com/syncthing/syncthing/tree/main): 110 KLOC of Go, 37.5 KLOC of Js, 10.6 KLOC of CSS.
 Irrelevant here, but this is what it takes to sync a folder.

-EdgeVPN may have an [edge](https://github.com/mudler/edgevpn/issues/25) over Hyprspace, but there is [a problem with long runs](https://github.com/mudler/edgevpn/issues/137). [awl](https://github.com/anywherelan/awl) is more reliable and also more convenient (desktop browser GUI for one-click handshakes, runs on Android).
+EdgeVPN may have an [edge](https://github.com/mudler/edgevpn/issues/25) over Hyprspace, but there is [a problem with long runs](https://github.com/mudler/edgevpn/issues/137). [awl](https://github.com/anywherelan/awl) is more reliable and also more convenient (desktop browser GUI for one-click handshakes, runs on Android), but not always.
+If for some reason one has to reinstall the Android app, the latter generates a new peer id which then needs to be confirmed again on the other end, by the remote node.
+This will be possible only by being physically present at the remote node, or via some other node that has access to the remote node in question.
+Thus, awl needs an extra redundancy in such a case whereas the EdgeVPN way of simply sharing a secret file would not demand repeating any handshakes if that file has not been lost.

 ## P2P vs. Cloud